Skip to content

 Getting Started

-Initial setup: MeshOS walks you through three steps on first boot:
+Initial setup.
+MeshOS walks you through three steps on first boot:

 1. Set your nickname

-2. Choose your region/frequency
+2. Choose your region and frequency

 3. Keys generate automatically